Gimbap: Ingredients and preparation

-Gim and bap are the two basic components of gimbap.
+Seaweed and rice are the two basic components of gimbap.
 While short-grain white rice is most commonly used, short-grain brown rice, black rice, or other grains may also serve as the filling.

 Some varieties of gimbap include cheese, spicy cooked squid, kimchi, luncheon meat, pork cutlet, pepper, or spicy tuna.
 The gim may be brushed with sesame oil or sprinkled with sesame seeds.
 In one variation, sliced pieces of gimbap may be lightly fried with an egg coating, which allows stale gimbap to be eaten.

 Fillings vary, often with vegetarian and vegan options.
 Popular ingredients include danmuji (yellow pickled radish), ham, beef, imitation crab meat, egg strips, kimchi, bulgogi, spinach, carrot, burdock root, cucumber, canned tuna, or kkaennip (perilla leaves).

 To make the dish, gim sheets are toasted over low heat, cooked rice is lightly seasoned with salt and sesame oil, and vegetable and meat ingredients are seasoned and stir-fried or pan-fried.
 The toasted gim is then laid on a gimbal—a bamboo gimbap roller—with a thin layer of cooked rice placed evenly on top.
 Other ingredients are placed on the rice and rolled into a cylindrical shape, typically 3-4 cm in diameter.
 The rolled gimbap is then sliced into bite-sized pieces.